“Bangladesh: We’re a very new country, that’s why nobody knows us”

 “We’re very cultural.
 It’s very rich.
 We have specific dances, beautiful language, art, and culture.”

 Bangladesh has only been a country for 40 years.
 The “parents” generation of the country remember when before it became independent in 1971 after separating from India.

 It is located near India and Myanmar, with the Bengal Sea on its southern side.
-Bangladesh is split up into districts: Dhaka, Sylhet, Chittagong, Khulna, Barisal, Rangpur, and Rajshahj.
+Bangladesh is split up into districts: Dhaka, Sylhet, Chittagong, Khulna, Barisal, Rangpur, and Rajshahi.

-Bengali culture you treat your guests very well.
+Bengali culture treats guests very well.
 “If your worst enemy were to walk in the front door, you would ask them to eat,” says Purnata.
 “The people are so giving… that’s the kind of the norm.”